thesynthax/raspi/README.md

-# Raspi: Self-hosted applications on Raspberry Pi Server
+# Self-hosted applications on Raspberry Pi Server
 ## Vision:
 - Creating a self-hosted system to reclaim your internet freedom
 - Removing trust in third-party proprietary applications